keymanapp/keyman/core/src/ldml/C7043_ldml.md

 |---|------|---------|------------------------------------------|
 |16+|  32  | name    | str: A name for the keyboard             |

-Note that the first name is repeated in the `meta` section.
-The remaining names are stored in source file order, and the semantic meaning of each name is not defined here.
+Names are stored in source file order, and the semantic meaning of each name is not defined here.

 ### C7043.2.9 `ordr`—Reorders